Best Natural Cat Litter

 - The price is very reasonable for an all-natural cat litter.

-I order the 36-lbs sWheat Scoop every 6 weeks on Amazon for 2 cats.
-This is by far my favorite cat litter.
+I order the 19.8lbs (9kg) ökocat.
+Honestly, this is by far my favorite cat litter.

 What Didn’t Make The Cut (From My Experience Using Them)

-Of the many, many different cat litter I’ve tried, here are my thoughts on some of the more popular ones and why I don’t like them as much as sWheat Scoop.
+Of the many, many different cat litter I’ve tried, here are my thoughts on some of the more popular ones.

 - Tidy Cats LightWeight – For a while, I used to buy the Tidy Cats LightWeight because of the convenience of carrying it home easily from the store.
 Works pretty well.
 Clumps well and has a strong lavender scent that captures the odor.
 BUT try smelling it when you pour it into the litter box.
 I got a headache from inhaling a cloud of the lavender chemical.
 Imagine how bad the chemical must be for your cats.